Casebook

 Take-aways

+Following procedural requirements is critical for success.
 Science, ethics, and developments in climate law were all on the youth petitioners’ side, if only they could get the Committee to actually review the merits of their petition.
 They couldn’t, however, because they didn’t satisfy the procedural requirements for bringing a communication to the Committee.
 The lesson?
-Procedural requirements can still pose weighty barriers to those hoping to bringing climate cases in various venues, and it’s worth ensuring – when possible – sufficient attention has been paid to these requirements, particularly those like standing that have been a recurring issue in climate cases.
+Procedural requirements can pose serious barriers for plaintiffs, and it’s worth ensuring – when possible – that one has paid sufficient attention to these requirements.

 Impacts